Winthrop (crater)

 Winthrop is the remnant of a lunar impact crater that has been flooded by lava from the Oceanus Procellarum.
 It was named after American astronomer John Winthrop.
-It lies across the western rim of the much larger crater Letronne, a much larger feature that has been nearly destroyed by the intruding mare lavas.
+It lies across the western rim of the much larger crater Letronne, a feature that has been nearly destroyed by the intruding mare lavas.
 All that survives of Winthrop are a few segments of the outer rim.

-Winthrop was previously identified as Letronne P before being renamed by the IAU.
+Winthrop was previously identified as Letronne P before being renamed by the IAU in 1976.